 Join us as we look at First Corinthians with Elijah Grubb.
 Each week he will take a more in-depth look at the passage from the message that day.
 Feel free to join in person or via zoom.
 No registration required.

 Meeting ID: 946 1600 8284

 +16468769923,,94616008284# US (New York)

 Membership at the Vineyard

 Interested in becoming a member here?
 We have 2 classes that are required to become a member: Vineyard 101 & 201.
 These classes provide valuable information about who we are, where we are going, and more!
 All of these classes are open to everyone in the church even if you don't want to become a member.
+Other requirements for membership include being in the church for 6 months and having the recommendation of an elder, kinship leader or team leader.
 Have any questions, contact us at [email protected]

-This is the first class and focuses on Information about our church and the history of the Vineyard movement.
+This class focuses on information about our church and the history of the Vineyard movement.
 The class lasts for only 90 minutes and is a great way to get all your questions about the Vineyard answered!

 Vineyard 201 - Foundations for Faithfulness